defectly/OpenTalkie/README.md

 ## Note

 - Currently latest 2.0.0 release can receive sound without lags only at "Very Slow" "Net Quality" setting
+- Receiving sound in 8-bit encoding is corrupted

 ## Thanks